Blog

 The mineral selenium plays an important role in overall skin cell health.
 Studies have shown that skin cells are less likely to suffer oxidative damage from the sun if selenium levels are high.

-Selenium can be found in whole-wheat products such as bread, muffins, and cereals, as well as turkey, tuna, and brazil nuts.
+Selenium can be found in whole-wheat products such as bread, muffins, and cereals, as well as turkey, tuna, and Brazil nuts.
 White foods such as white bread, pasta, sugar, and rice, can cause inflammation in the system which can ultimately be linked to skin breakouts, so sticking to whole-wheat products is a much better choice and can easily be switched out.
 Incorporate turkey and tuna into your lunches or dinners more often.
 Brazil nuts are often used in baking and can be a welcome addition to bread, muffins, and cookies.

 American Regenerative Clinic offers anti-aging treatments from aesthetic treatments to Ultra V Lift treatments.
 Contact us to book an appointment or if you have any questions.